kjaymiller/Git-Up-to-Speed/README.md

 * Your code will be merged for you by a contributor.

 ## Known Issues that will be Resolved
-* CSS doesn't work if not using GH-Pages or the subroot folder Git-Up-to-Speed
+### CSS doesn't work if not using GH-Pages or the subroot folder Git-Up-to-Speed

+This was mostly due to GitHub having an assets folder that you can't modify easily with the base with the base `gh-pages`.
+This code may be converted to a pelican page or jekyll page to resolve the issues later on if demand for the page is requested.